runtimeverification/evm-semantics/world-state.md

 -   `worldState` is the top-level cell.
 Import this sub-configuration into whatever language will operate over this world-state.

--   `global` is for storing "global" (non-account-specific) world-state for EVM.

 -   `accounts` stores the list of accounts as a map from the account ID to each of the fields in the account (`nonce`, `balance`, `code`, and `storage`).